jborjon/jborjon.github.io/about-page-notes.md

 "I have ae purpose for every single word.
 No fluff.
 Efficiency."

+# Additional ideas

+One way of providing value would be to reference [this study](https://www.forbes.com/sites/cherylsnappconner/2013/03/11/report-how-grammar-influences-your-income/?sh=215b4f2513dd) and so teach them the cost of bad grammar, then show that I can fix it help you get ahead in your career.
+Heck, that can be a business in itself.
+Although, beware of correlation vs. causation.
+(Definitely add grammar and spell correction as a service.)

 ## For a Video

 "Hi.
 My name is ___ and I [value or selling proposition]."